USDA-ARS-GBRU/crossword/README.md

 Auxiliary functions can be run through Rscript by passing the function name then the function's arguments in their order.

             Rscript ./crossword.R vcf2hapmap peanut.vcf peanut.hapmap

+## Citation:
+The publication has been submitted and will be linked here when accepted.